Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/essay.md

 # UTC Technical Note

-**Draft note on compatibility, symbol identity, spatial composition, and next steps**
+**Technical note on compatibility, symbol identity, spatial composition, and next steps**

 The Sutton SignWriting Resources regard the current official Unicode SignWriting encoding as insufficient for compatible production use within the established Sutton SignWriting ecosystem.